The Dirac paradox in 1+1 dimensions and its realization with spin-orbit coupled nanowires: Conclusions

 \section{Conclusions}

 In this paper we have analyzed the Dirac paradox, illustrated in Fig.\ref{Fig1}, where an electron impinging towards an interface can seemingly neither be transmitted nor reflected.
 In particular, we have focussed on the interesting case of one spatial dimension.
 Indeed, differently from higher dimensional realizations such as heterojunctions between two 3D Topological Insulators where electrons can leak along the interface surface, in 1D electrons do not have a ``way out" to escape the paradox.
 We have first analyzed models that purely involve massless modes.
 The first model~Eq.(\ref{Ham-model-1}), where the helicity change across the interface is accounted for by a spatially inhomogeneous velocity, leads to conclude that the paradox has no actual solution, namely it is not possible to build up a scattering state solution.
 Indeed physical solutions must necessarily involve electron injection from both sides and are characterized by a vanishing current.
-In contrast, the second model Eq.(\ref{Ham-model-2}), where the helicity change occurs through a rotation of the spin across the interface, provides a trivial solution to the paradox, for it directly introduces spin-flip processes at the interface, which lead to a perfect transmission.
+In contrast, the second model Eq.(\ref{Ham-model-2}), where the helicity change occurs through a rotation of the spin across the interface, provides a trivial solution to the paradox, for it directly introduces a spin-active interface, which leads to a perfect transmission.

-Then, we have proposed a model, Eq.(\ref{Ham-model-3}), involving both massless and massive Dirac modes [see Fig.\ref{Fig2}] and we have shown that it leads to a non-trivial solution of the Dirac paradox, even when the transfer matrix forbids spin-flip processes at the interface.
+Then, we have proposed a model, Eq.(\ref{Ham-model-3}), involving both massless and massive Dirac modes [see Fig.\ref{Fig2}] and we have shown that it leads to a non-trivial solution of the Dirac paradox, even for a spin-inactive interface.
 This is possible because of the massive modes that, despite carrying no current for energies inside their gap, always exhibit both spin components.
 Thus, a massless-massive coupling at the interface indirectly enable an incoming massless electron impinging with spin-$\uparrow$ to get transmitted as a massless electron with spin-$\downarrow$ (see Fig.\ref{Fig3}).
 Properly defined scattering state solutions thus exist, and the transmission coefficient depends in general on three parameters [see Eq.(\ref{T0-ris})].